Eralde/rci-tools/packages/core/README.md

 The `RciManager` is responsible for actual device configuration/monitoring.
 It has a few advantages over just using `fetch/xhr/axios/...`:
-- multiple separate commands/requests can be batched into a single HTTP request (+ duplicates are removed from the batch that is sent to the device)
+- queries from multiple method calls can be batched into a single HTTP request
-- there is a simple priority system: priority commands block sending the non-priority ones until they are done
+- there is a simple priority system: priority queries block the non-priority ones until they are finished
-- the `RciManager` provides a way to work with the background processes that avoids running same command with different arguments in parallel
+- a way to work with the background processes that avoids running same command with different arguments in parallel

-Both classes require a [`HTTP transport` instance](./src/transport/http.transport.ts) to send HTTP requests to the device.
+Both classes require an [`HTTP transport` instance](./src/transport/http.transport.ts) to send HTTP requests to the device.
 The `@rci-tools/core` module providers [a wrapper over `fetch`](./src/transport/fetch/fetch.transport.ts) for that.
 Pass the same instance of `FetchTransport` to both `SessionManager` and `RciManager`